What is Diabetes?

 There are 4 kinds of diabetes:

-2. Type 2 - The body does not use insulin well or stops making insulin.
+Type 2: The body does not use insulin well or stops making insulin.
 If you have Type 2, you may have to take pills or insulin.
+You can keep track of your medications with our Medication Records.

-3. Prediabetes - Blood sugar levels are higher than normal but not high enough yet at the sugar levels of type 2 diabetes
+Prediabetes: Blood sugar levels are higher than normal but not high enough yet at the sugar levels of type 2 diabetes.

-4. Gestational (jes-TAY-shun-al) - Some pregnant women get this kind of diabetes.
+Gestational (jes-TAY-shun-al): Some pregnant people get this kind of diabetes.
 It goes away most of the time after the baby is born.
 Even if it goes away, women who had this kind of diabetes can get Type-2 later in life.
 Their children are also at risk of getting diabetes sometime in their lives.

 Prediabetes Test